-The primary objective of this Partnership is to create a working relationship that focuses on 1) preventing workrelated fatalities; 2) controlling or eliminating serious workplace hazards; and 3) establishing a foundation for the development of an effective safety and health program.
+The primary objective of this Partnership is to create a working relationship that focuses on 1) preventing work-related fatalities; 2) controlling or eliminating serious workplace hazards; and 3) establishing a foundation for the development of an effective safety and health program.
 The goals employed to achieve these results will include the following:

 GOALS STRATEGIES MEASURES Reduce the injury and illness rates 10 percent below the 2023 BLS national average for the specific SIC/NAICS code, thereby providing a safe and healthy work environment for employees at the Project.
 Review the OSHA 300 log data of the Partnership participants.
 Review injury and illness trends and implement effective corrective action(s).
 Calculate the Project's Total Case Incident Rate (TCIR) and Days away from work, restricted, or job transferred (DART). rates.
 This goal will be measured by comparing the Project's TRC and DART rates to the established 2023 BLS Rates for Non-Residential Construction NAICS 2362, which is 1.6 (TCIR) and 0.9 (DART).
 Develop or enhance the employer's safety and health program based on the Safe + Sound model (To include Management Leadership; Worker Participation; and Find & Fix Hazards).
 Review the number of employers that receive comprehensive consultation visits.
 Review the number of employers establishing safety and health programs, based on the Safe + Sound model.
 These items may include, but are not limited to, the following: safety and health policies statement; job hazard analysis; accident investigation; and hierarchy of controls.
 Hold comprehensive Site-Specific Safety Plan (SSSP) reviews with subcontractors to promote management systems Hold detailed planning meetings for tasks including confined space entry, excavations greater than 5', crane work, and public interface work a) Measure the number of participants that develop and implement effective safety and health management systems, as a result of participating in the Partnership, compared to the (baseline) initial year of the Partnership. b) Review the planning meetings held and their effectiveness, as well as the engagement in full planning meetings Increase the number of employees, employers and supervisors who are provided effective safety and health training, such as the OSHA 10- hour and the OSHA 30-hour courses.
 Review the number of the employers that establish effective safety and health training programs.
-Review the number of the employers that a) Measure the number of employers with effective safety and health training programs. b) Measure the number of a) Require all subs to have a 30-hour trained competent person on site at a minimum managers, supervisors and employees provided with OSHA 10- hour/ OSHA 30-hour training compared to the (baseline) initial year of the Partnership.
+Review the number of the employers that a) Measure the number of employers with effective safety and health training programs. b) Measure the number of 2) Nevrew the hamber of the employers that provide employees with OSHA 10-hour/ OSHA 30-hour training.3) Require all subcontractors to have a 30-hour trained competent person on site at a minimum managers, supervisors and employees provided with OSHA 10- hour/ OSHA 30-hour training compared to the (baseline) initial year of the Partnership.